MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 ### Evidence

-- [Key field or value from the certificate — e.g., Not After date, Issuer CN, SAN entries] When looking at the X.509 fields of the certificate, i was able to see the valdityy period of Not Before date: Apr  9 00:00:00 2015 GMT Not After date: Apr 12 23:59:59 2015 GMT confirming this certificate has expired April 12, 2015
+-  When looking at the X.509 fields of the certificate, I was able to see the validity period of Not Before date: Apr 9 00:00:00 2015 GMT Not After date: Apr 12 23:59:59 2015 GMT confirming this certificate has expired April 12, 2015

-- [Supporting command output or observation] Using the command 'openssl x509' i was able to parse and read the certificate fully.
-I observed the Subject, SAN, Issuer and Valditity fields during my diagnotic observation and was able to confirm that the Subject Alternative Name (SAN) DNS:*.badssl.com, DNS:badssl.com does match the Subject confirming their are no hostname mismatch.
-The issuer field also confirmed the certficate was issued by a public CA, however when looking at the valdity field i determined
+-  Using the command 'openssl x509' I was able to parse and read the certificate fully.
+I observed the Subject, SAN, Issuer and Validity fields during my diagnostic observation and was able to confirm that the Subject Alternative Name (SAN) DNS:*.badssl.com, DNS:badssl.com does match the Subject confirming their is no hostname mismatch.
+The issuer field also confirmed the certificate was issued by a public CA (COMODO RSA Domain Validation Secure Server CA), however when looking at the validity field I determined the certificate was expired as of April 12, 2015

 - [Any additional evidence]

 ---